amyy28/DjangoRestFramework-Blog/README.md

-## This repository contains the source code for the medium blog titled : 'Creating RESTful API's in Django Rest Framework using Class-Based Views'
+### This repository contains the source code for my medium blog titled : 'Creating RESTful API's in Django Rest Framework using Class-Based Views'

 You can find the blog here :